 This is not a definitive list, but, I think, covers the main areas.

-Both verbal and tacit (non-verbal) messages from parents are absorbed by the child, as water into a sponge, both consciously and unconsciously, and have an enormous impact on his self-image and identity.
+Both verbal and tacit (non-verbal) messages from parents are absorbed by the child, like water into a sponge, both consciously and unconsciously, and have an enormous impact on his self-image and identity.

 The adult who has experienced a childhood such as described above is likely to repress, or shut off from, his emotions as he has learned they will be dismissed as unimportant ( due to the fact that they were invalidated by the parent).
 There can be a sense of emotional numbness, or of being ’emotionally dead’.